Convert Switched Outlet To Hot

 I keep a big old flathead screwdriver in my tool bag for situations where some prying is needed, but a pry bar is too big.
 Gentle nudging and moving the screwdriver close to the nails helps the box come off.

-One gang plastic switch box separated from the wall stud
+A one-gang plastic switch box separated from the wall stud.

-One gang plastic switch box separated from the wall stud
+A one-gang plastic switch box separated from the wall stud.

 The existing switch box was originally installed during the construction of this dwelling.
 The plastic nail-on boxes are fast and cheap to install.
-Dust still remains piled inside of the switch box from the original construction because the installer didn’t take the time to clean out the box.
+Dust remains piled inside the switch box from the original construction because the installer didn’t take the time to clean the box.

-During the process of removing the old box a chunk of hardened joint compound broke off and left a nick in the lower right corner.
-Fortunately the homeowner was planning to paint after I finished.
+While removing the old box, a chunk of hardened joint compound broke off and left a nick in the lower right corner.
+Fortunately, the homeowner was planning to paint after I finished.

 Cutting the switch box nails with my Knipex High Leverage Diagonal Pliers